dpacgopinath/dpacgopinath.github.io/index.md

 <!-- ## About Me -->
 <a id="about-me"></a>

 I'm a Member of Technical Staff at [Thinking Machines Lab](https://thinkingmachines.ai/).
+My work spans multimodal pre-training and post-training data, evaluation infrastructure, and agentic post-training and evaluation.

+I have nearly a decade of AI research experience.
 Previously, I was a Machine Learning Researcher in the Foundation Models team at Apple, which develops the Large Language Models that power [Apple Intelligence](https://machinelearning.apple.com/research/introducing-apple-foundation-models) and other AI products across the company.
 I was a core contributor to the [AFM 2024](https://arxiv.org/abs/2407.21075) and [AFM 2025](https://arxiv.org/abs/2507.13575) models, leading several efforts in pretraining and evaluation of LLMs focused on model training recipes, data research, especially through a multilingual lens.

-I have nearly a decade of AI research experience.
-Previously, I was a research engineer at [Facebook AI Research](https://ai.facebook.com/) (Meta AI/FAIR), where I worked on AI for Creativity, specifically in multimodal [generative AI for character animation](https://x.com/AIatMeta/status/1300500708530110464).
+Before that, I was a research engineer at [Facebook AI Research](https://ai.facebook.com/) (Meta AI/FAIR), where I worked on AI for Creativity, specifically in multimodal [generative AI for character animation](https://x.com/AIatMeta/status/1300500708530110464).
 At Meta AI, I also worked in the Language and Translation Technologies team, where I developed and deployed Neural Machine Translation models for the Meta family of apps, including Facebook, Instagram, and WhatsApp.
 The models I developed were the [first neural network-based translation systems at Meta](https://engineering.fb.com/2017/08/03/ml-applications/transitioning-entirely-to-neural-machine-translation/) and served tens of billions of translations per day.

-In the past, I've worked as a software engineer at LinkedIn, and as an intern at Facebook AI, Microsoft Research, and Amazon.
+Early in my career, I've worked as a software engineer at LinkedIn, and as an intern at Facebook AI, Microsoft Research, and Amazon.

 I have a master's degree from Language Technologies Institute, Carnegie Mellon University, where I worked on Multimodal ML with Prof. LP Morency at the [MultiComp Lab](http://multicomp.cs.cmu.edu/), and a bachelor's degree from BITS Pilani, India.